 No one, anywhere, has learned to control everything in his or her life.
 No one knows how things will work out beforehand.
 But we can control how we respond to the problems we encounter on our path.

 Problem-solving is an important skill for kids to develop, both in and outside the classroom.
 And the only way your child can develop this skill is through practice, through a succession of relatively small steps that all point toward the same direction.
-Providing opportunities that enable her to find solutions is therefore pivotal if this skill is to be developed.
+Providing opportunities that enable them to find solutions is therefore pivotal if this skill is to be developed.

 3) Emotional regulation